-I am actually kinda “meh” about the betas.
-Kind of think they are, ugly. :-(I also can't stand Cardinals or Anthias.
+I also can't stand Cardinals or Anthias.
 They look like cheap bait fish, have zero personality and remind me of Tetras in FW that just sit in one spot like morons.

 Wrasses at least have interesting behaviour.

 My favorite captive SW fish *by far* are Marine Bettas.
 Not only are they spectacular to look at they can be trained to take food out your hand.
 I had one I tamed like this once and neighbor kids would come over just to look at the thing.

 Not mixing up species.
 It’s well known and documented in Hawaii.
 I’ll leave an article about box jellyfish.
 We also get moon jellies which are cool and don’t sting.
 They’ll just float on the water and don’t sting.
 I’d occasionally pick them up and throw them off to the side.
 As for man-o-wars, they’re not true jellyfish and we’d only see them on windward parts of the island.
 They’ve got nasty stings.
 But out of all the times I’ve been stung, no health problems.
 They’re all harmless.
 If you grew up in Hawaii, you know what I mean.I’m gonna go out on a limb and say you may be mixing up species of jellies and both you described being stung by are extremely dangerous and lead to severe health complications following being stung by them.